vilchesalves/laravel-study/README.md

 # next features to be included

 - a better design for the displayed posts;
+- enable markdown text for the posts;
-- implement an unit test suite for the dashboard;
+- implement an unit test suite for the js dashboard;
-- post comments;
+- comment section for the posts;
 - post filtering for the dashboard;
-- a post search;
+- a search functionality;
 - tags and categories.

 And this list could go on forever, right? :)